svozniuk/zeromq-scala-binding/README.md

 for accessing native functions.
 It is a thin wrapper of the ZeroMQ API, but offers also a `jzmq`-like API intending to be compatible with the Java binding for ZeroMQ; users of the Java binding wanting to access ZeroMQ over JNA can switch over to the Scala binding.

+svozniuk: changed the return type of the poll(long timeout) method in ZMQ.java to make it fully compatible with java bindings(https://github.com/zeromq/jzmq)

 [JNA]: https://github.com/twall/jna